A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: INTRODUCTION

 \section{INTRODUCTION}

-Grasping is one of the most important robotic manipulation tasks, due to its importance for other downstream tasks such as pick-and-place~\cite{7583659}, in-hand manipulation~\cite{chen2022system}, or objects stacking~\cite{lee2021beyond}.
+Robotic grasping is one of the most important manipulation tasks, due to its importance for other downstream tasks such as pick-and-place~\cite{7583659}, in-hand manipulation~\cite{chen2022system}, or objects stacking~\cite{lee2021beyond}.

 While two-fingered grasping has been extensively studied in the literature~\cite{Mahler-RSS-17, gpd, levine2018learning, 9216986}, grasping with multi-fingered robotic hands is still an open problem.
-Although grasping with two-fingered grippers is easier to plan and execute, anthropomorphic hands offer the opportunity to perform dexterous tasks such as objects re-orientation~\cite{openai2018learning}, and enable robots to use tools such has hammers~\cite{Rajeswaran-RSS-18}.
+Although grasping with two-fingered grippers is easier to plan and execute, anthropomorphic hands offer the opportunity to perform dexterous tasks such as objects re-orientation~\cite{openai2018learning}, and enable robots to use tools such as hammers~\cite{Rajeswaran-RSS-18}.
 However, due to the intrinsic difficulty of the task, which requires controlling tens of degrees of freedom (DoFs) finding suitable manipulation strategies is challenging.

 The latest advancements in the DRL literature provide tools to design high-dimensional control policies without requiring specific environment and hand modeling.
-However, training DRL policies on multi-fingered manipulation tasks with state-of-the-art model-free algorithms, such as SAC~\cite{haarnoja2018soft} or PPO~\cite{schulman2017proximal}, is challenging due to the high dimensionality of the problem.
-Indeed, in these cases, an efficient exploration of the environment at the beginning of policies optimization is not possible.
-Some recent approaches propose to address this problem leveraging on task demonstrations acquired off-line and to combine these data to those acquired on-line during policy training.
+State-of-the-art model-free algorithms such as SAC~\cite{haarnoja2018soft} or PPO~\cite{schulman2017proximal}, have proven inefficient to learn policies on multi-fingered manipulation tasks.
+This is due to the fact that, in these cases, an efficient exploration of the environment at the beginning of policies optimization is unfeasible due to the high dimensionality of the problem.
+Some recent methods propose to address this problem leveraging on data acquired from off-line task demonstrations, and to combine them with data acquired on-line during policy training.
 While these approaches have shown promising results, collection of demonstrations is a non-trivial procedure which requires appropriate tools, such as MoCap~\cite{taheri2020grab} or Virtual Reality~\cite{7363441} systems.

-Another issue of the state-of-the-art approaches for multi-fingered object manipulation is that they typically learn a policy using information that are difficult to obtain precisely in practice, such as joints and objects poses and velocities~\cite{Rajeswaran-RSS-18, dasari2022learning} or that require potentially noisy object-specific pose estimators to extract objects information~\cite{kumar2019contextual}.
+Another problem with state-of-the-art methods is that they typically use information such as joints and objects poses and velocities that are difficult to obtain, or that can be noisy in practice~\cite{Rajeswaran-RSS-18, dasari2022learning, kumar2019contextual}.